Robert K. Rees Memorial Park

 Looking for sunsets?
 This is an outstanding site to view the Florida sunset.
-Located on Green Key along the Gulf of Mexico, this beach is a leisurely place to sunbathe, swim, canoe, fish, or just relax.
-There is also a boardwalk to take a nice stroll and view some of Florida's tropical landscape.
+Located on Green Key along the Gulf of Mexico at 4835 Green Key Rd, New Port Richey, FL, this beach is a leisurely place to sunbathe, swim, canoe, fish, or just relax.
+It is a nice park with a shallow water beach on a quiet peninsula.
+There is also a boardwalk to take a nice stroll and view some of Florida’s tropical landscape.
+There are several picnic tables and charcoal grills for the public to use.
+Bring the entire family and have a small picnic on the beach or host a birthday party outdoors.
+There is a playground with slides, swings, spring toys and even a pirate ship with a slide that children will enjoy.
 This unique beach and park combination makes it a wonderful place to both relax and play, for both individuals and families alike in Pasco County.